amityadav0/simpleswap/README.md

 Your blockchain in development can be configured with `config.yml`.
 To learn more, see the [Ignite CLI docs](https://docs.ignite.com).

+### Interacting with simpleswap module

+#### Create Pool (whitlelist)
+    - simpleswapd  tx simpleswap create-pool "1000eth,1000weth" "6,6" 100 --from alice
+    - Note: Can only be done by owner

+### Add liquidity
+    - simpleswapd  tx simpleswap add-liquidity poole546c64ea2770e4bf76808611963b12673ed7af8d2a1194ce584ae9a5c987255 "1000eth,1000weth" --from alice
+    - Note: pool_id can be queried using simpleswapd query
+    - By default pool id for weth and eth will be

+## Swap
+    -

 ### Web Frontend

 Ignite CLI has scaffolded a Vue.js-based web app in the `vue` directory.
 Run the following commands to install dependencies and start the app: